right arrow Back

 • Ensuring proper measures are in place to prevent misappropriation of non-electronic payments (i.e. cash)

-Procedure for auditing accounts receivables
+Procedure for the audit process of accounts receivables

 Receivables audits involve a range of different steps, many of which can be done in any order.
 A typical order procedure includes these techniques: